Studios and spaces

 Workspaces / studios

-The Convivial pays its ground rent through letting 6 studio / workspaces — three lockable workspaces on the ground floor, and three stable-style spaces on the basement floor, which have direct access to the courtyard.
+The Convivial pays its ground rent through letting 6 studio / workspaces — three lockable workspaces on the ground floor, and three stable-style spaces on the lower floor, which have direct access to the courtyard.

 We are interested in hosting an interdisciplinary mixture of artists, researchers, ecologists, writers etc. Whatever your practice, you are most welcome*.

 If you’re after a thriving, discursive community of engaged folk, we hope you’ll find a home here.
 The space has a kitchen, bathroom, small communal space with free tea and coffee, and a space you can use to host gatherings, events and workshops.
+The monthly rent includes all bills, 24/7 access and WiFi.

 In the meantime, please register your interest in a workspace using the form at the end of this page.